spurcell/docs/docs/data.md

 strlen = #"monkeys";                  // strlen is 7
 ```

-You can test membership in sets and maps using the `in` operator:
+You can test membership in sets and maps using the `contains` operator:

 ```
-if "Bender" in crew {
+if crew contains "Bender" {
 	// keep an eye on your belongings
 }

-if player in greats {
+if greats contains player {
 	instrument = greats[player];
 }
 ```